sergeynordicresults/sergeynordicresults.github.io/universe.md

 We cannot prove that god doesn't exist, BUT

-1. We can prove that souls don't exist (about this - below 👇¹).
+1. We can prove that souls don't exist (about this - below 👇¹). <sub>ok, I refuted only "souls are immutable", but not "souls are something that leaves after death" (this is refutable by "Occam razor")</sub>
 2. We know HOW life was "created"
-3. We don't know why our universe was created, maybe it was created by God, but there is an "Anthropic principle"/"observation selection effect" - "We see that our universe have 'these properties', because only in a universe with 'these properties' could an observer, a human being, appear."
+3. We don't know why our universe was created, maybe it was created by God, but there is an "Anthropic principle"/"observation selection effect" - <sub>"We see that our universe have 'these properties', because only in a universe with 'these properties' could an observer, a human being, appear."</sub>

 SUMMARY: god is an "extra variable" to a "function" that works fine without this "extra variable". (about this - below 👇²)